The Alton Mouse

 The ride was officially opened by Kylie Minogue part way into the 1988 season, becoming the third coaster to appear in the now infamous Coaster Corner, joining the Alton Beast that had opened earlier in the same season and the 4 Man Bob.

 The ride has the dubious honour of being the shortest lived coaster in the park's history but despite this its distinctive look makes it one of the rides that helped define the park of the late 80s.
 It was operated on lease and whilst at the Towers the Alton Mouse was a popular ride, adding much needed coaster capacity to the fledgling park and helping successfully draw guests to the back-end of the park.

 It operated at Idlewild for twenty years until 2012 when it spent a season SBNO due to technical issues.
-Many feared this would be the end of this unique attraction due to its age, though thankfully July 2013 saw the ride reopen to the public and it once again seems like the coaster has a future.
+Many feared this would be the end of this unique attraction due to its age, though thankfully July 2013 saw the ride reopen to the public.